Martchus/PKGBUILDs/README.md

 wanted static plugins manually.

 However, for Qt 6 I dropped my patches and the official documentation applies.
-I would still recommend to set the target property `QT_DEFAULT_PLUGINS` of relevant targets to `0` and link against wanted plugin targets manually.
+I would still recommend setting the target property `QT_DEFAULT_PLUGINS` of relevant targets to `0` and link against wanted plugin targets manually.
 At least in my cases the list of plugins selected by default seemed needlessly long.
-I would also recommend to set the CMake variable `QT_SKIP_AUTO_QML_PLUGIN_INCLUSION` to a false value because this pulls in a lot of dependencies which are likely not needed.
+I would also recommend setting the CMake variable `QT_SKIP_AUTO_QML_PLUGIN_INCLUSION` to a false value because this pulls in a lot of dependencies which are likely not needed.